-The assessment for this module will be undertaken face to face (if feasible/in accordance with guidelines at the time) and online (synchronous teaching and/or recordings).
+The assessment for this module will be undertaken face-to-face (if feasible/in accordance with guidelines at the time) and online for students enrolled in hybrid teaching mode.

 Assessment will be a proposal for an STI control programme which will be prepared and written as a group of between 5-6 students, made up of 6 discrete sections.
-Each section will be written by one student and graded independently.
+Each section will be written by one student and graded independently (which will form part of the overall grade).
 The aim is to develop a proposal for an STI control programme in a given context to be presented to a donor agency.
-On completion of the proposal in Week 5, there will be a group presentation, summarising the proposal, to a panel of reviewers (donor agency).
+On completion of the proposal in Week 5, there will be a group presentation, summarising the proposal, to a panel of reviewers (a donor agency).
 Finally, there will be a component of peer-marking to reflect in-group work contribution.
-Group work may be organised online or face to face, depending on current guidelines at the time.
+Group work may be organised face-to-face and online (for hybrid teaching), and depending on current guidelines at the time.